 Explore our website to learn more about our workshops, study days and annual summer schools, as well as the publications, journal and resources available to members and non-members.

 Bromsgrove, West Midlands, 10-17 July 2026.
-Nicolle Klinkeberg: “La Belle Danse” – Baroque from the Ballroom.
+Nicolle Klinkeberg: “La Belle Dance” – Baroque from the Ballroom.
 Anne Daye: Country dances, Cotillions and the Ballroom Minuet.
 Ann Hinchliffe: English Country Dances (weekend course).

 Read more… Summer School 2026: Dancing in the Ballrooms of 18th century England and France